CristianGariboldi/traffic_monitoring_system/README.md

 ./tool/run_calibration.sh
 ```

+This tool will ask you to select 4 points in the image and then to insert the real world measurement in meters.
+In data folder, I added "sample_frame.jpg" as reference image for doing this calibration.

-save the json file in config folder
+Save the json file in config folder (it is already there for your convenience).

 ## Position Prediction

-### kalman filter
+### Kalman filter

-first, let's export gt positions and ids in order to measure accuracy of predictions:
+First, let's export gt positions and ids in order to measure accuracy of predictions against GT (run the script in the terminal, when it finishes to collect, it shut down automatically):

 ```
 python3 ./scripts/export_gt.py
 ```

-we will obtain gt_tracks.json in data folder (run the script in the terminal, when it finishes to collect, it shut down automatically)
+we will obtain gt_tracks.json in data folder.

 then, let's evaluate our predictions: